bensheldon/island94-jekyll/_posts/2023-05-31-rebuilding-concurrent-ruby-scheduledtask-event-and-timerset.md

 ### The use case: future scheduled tasks

-Imagine you want to run some bits of code, at a point of time of time in the future.
+Imagine you want to run some bits of code, at a point in time in the future.
 It might look like this example creating several tasks at once with varying delays in seconds:

 ```ruby
 ScheduledTask.execute(delay = 30) do